 First, a legitimate recovery company will not come to you.
 They will not contact you “out of the blue,” via cold calling.
 The way it works is that the scammed person searches for a recovery company and contacts them first.

-Second, when you research for a recovery company, keep in mind that Google will usually show you the best companies at the top of the search results.
+Second, when you research a recovery company, keep in mind that Google will usually show you the best companies at the top of the search results.

 But even then you should search for the “recovery company name” + “reviews” and see what comes up.
 If you see the recovery company has mostly positive reviews, then you can probably trust them.